Trade and Industry (T&I) Education

 Trade and Industry (T&I) Education prepares individuals for employment in a wide range of industrial occupations, including preparation for apprentice trades, technical occupations, and other industrial and service occupations.
 T&I careers include skilled trades and service occupations that involve designing, producing, processing, assembling, maintaining, servicing, or repairing any product or commodity.

 T&I is one of the three original Career and Technical Education (CTE) areas, created in 1917 by the Smith-Hughes legislation.
 T&I has evolved in the more than 100 years since its inception from welding and wood working to include good paying, highly skilled, and sought after careers in manufacturing, engineering, transportation, construction, and communications technologies.
 The student organization for T&I, SkillsUSA, was formed in 1965 originally as Vocational Industrial Clubs of America, or VICA.
-As of 2024, more than 224 schools offer T&I programs in Minnesota, including 300 teachers and 40,000 students grades 7-12.
+As of 2024, more than 247 districts offer T&I programs in Minnesota, including 580 teachers and 69,130 students grades 7-12.

 Note: These CTE licenses are eligible for Minnesota Department of Education program approval, which affords access to CTE Revenue funding, federal Perkins grants, and more.
 This is in contrast to the Technology (100100) license, which may have some similar skills and standards as these four licenses, but is not a CTE license and is ineligible for these funding options.